mshanGithub/msbotframework/Orchestrator/README.md

 To use Orchestrator in place of Dispatch in an existing bot:

-- Create an _Orchestrator recognizer_ and provide it the path to the basemodel and your snapshot.
+- Create an _Orchestrator recognizer_ and provide it the path to the base model and your snapshot.
 - Use the recognizer's _recognize_ method to recognize user input.

 ### In a C\# bot